 Whether performing as a trio or tearing the roof off with a full, 18-piece orchestra, Big Lucky has been wowing audiences and critics from their native Los Angeles all the way to Paris and Budapest with their unique, retro-lounge swing and glamorous sound.

-In 20xx they caught the well-tuned ear of NAME, a vintage and rare Gatsby-era jazz connoisseur who commissioned the band to create their album, “The Venture Capital Follies of 1929.”
+They caught the well-tuned ear of Erica Bushner, a vintage and rare Gatsby-era jazz connoisseur who commissioned the band to create their album, “The Venture Capital Follies of 1929.”
 To summon the speakeasy flavor of the roaring ‘20s, Frederick drew upon his skills as a composer/arranger to create original arrangements for a full dance band while Peterson studied 100s of period recordings to capture just the right sass and flavor.

 Critics praised the album’s attention to detail, its superlative sound quality, and the excellent musicianship.
-The album led to Big Lucky’s first appearance at the famed Biltmore hotel in downtown Los Angeles and guest spots on HBO’s hit shows, “Entourage” and “Curb Your Enthusiasm.”
+It led to Big Lucky’s first appearance at the famed Biltmore hotel in downtown Los Angeles and guest spots on HBO’s hit shows, “Entourage” and “Curb Your Enthusiasm.”
+Momentum from these led to a two album commission for international music library Megatrax to write and perform original works in the style of the 1920's / 30's, BIG LUCKY Hot Jazz.
+Selections from this two album collection have been commercially placed all over the world, including Full Frontal with Samantha Bee, Dancing With The Stars, and Last Ship.

-Recently, the band inked a deal to create original songs with their patented, vintage ‘20s lounge flavor for international music library XYZ.
-They’re also hard at work recording their follow-up album.
-“Around the World with Big Lucky.”
+Currently the band is hard at work recording their follow-up album for A-List Music/Universal Music Group, “Around the World with Big Lucky.”
 Blending the band’s love of 1950’s and ‘60’s movie themes, Peterson’s unique ability to sing in five languages, and the virtuoso accordion stylings of Nick Ariondo, the new album promises music fans a whirlwind tour of continental, folk, and gypsy sounds served up ala “martini chic.”

 With the finest touring and studio musician in Los Angeles behind them, Peterson and Frederick’s Big Lucky brings the best in jazz, standards, swing, pop, and lounge to discriminating music fans the world over.